Saketh7382/seminar-rt3dcv-stylesdf/README.md

 <h1 class="title" align="center">Evaluation & Results</h1>

 <p>
-So far we have discussed, how StyleSDF works and
+So far we have discussed, how StyleSDF works and various loss functions implemented.
+Now let us take a look at the results produced by StyleSDF and evaluate the results with out baseline model Pi-GAN.
+First, let us briefly take a look at the datasets used to train StyleSDF, then we will discuss the qualitative evaluation of the results and then finally discuss quantitaive evaluation of the results.
 </p>

 </html>